dfinity/interface-spec/spec/index.md

 ### IC method `load_canister_snapshot` {#ic-load_canister_snapshot}

 This method loads a snapshot identified by `snapshot_id` onto the canister.
-It fails if no snapshot with the specified `snapshot_id` was created or if the snapshot was already deleted.
+It fails if no snapshot with the specified `snapshot_id` can be found.

 Only controllers can take a snapshot of a canister and load it back to the canister.